allenc256/teenyGPT/README.md

   * `SINUSOIDAL` - the original positional encoding proposed in ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).
 Also parameterless, but purportedly generalizes less well than ALiBi.
-  * `LEARNED` - positional encoding via a learned embedding over position indices.
-Provides the best performance, but requires learning additional parameters and does not generalize to new sequence lengths.
+  * `LEARNED_EMBEDDING` - learned positional encoding computed via an embedding over position indices.
+Provides better performance, but requires learning additional parameters and does not generalize.
+  * `LEARNED_SINUSOIDAL` - learned positional encoding computed via a linear layer over sinusoids.
+Provides best performance, but requires learning additional parameters.
+Generalization to arbitrary sequence lengths has not been tested.
   * `NONE` - no positional encoding.

 ## References